cilevanmarken/BayesDiff/README.md

 q\left( x_t \mid x_{t-1} \right) := \mathcal{N}\left( x_t ; \sqrt{1-\beta_t} x_{t-1}, \beta_t \mathbf{I} \right) & \qquad \qquad
 \end{align}$$

 As step $t$ becomes larger the data sample $x_0$ gradually loses its distinguishable features and becomes equivalent to an isotrophic Gaussian function namely, a noisy image. *Figure 2* points out both the forward diffusion process that gradually adds noise to the image as well as the reverse process.
-In the reversed process, the true sample from a Gaussian noise input $x_T \sim \mathcal{N}(0,I)$
+In this reversed process, the true sample from a Gaussian noise input $x_T \sim \mathcal{N}(0,I)$ is recreated by sampling from $q(x_{t-1}|x_t)$.

 <table align="center">